miketaylr/miketaylr.com-blog/_posts/2014-10-07-max-width-in-firefox-mobile-browser-checkboxes.md

 ---
 layout: post
-title:  width and max-width on &lt;input type=checkbox&gt; in mobile Firefox browsers
+title:  width and max-width on &lt;input type=checkbox&gt; in Firefox Mobile
 date:   2014-10-07
 ---

-[1078393][bug], with the ever so descriptive title *'Images' and 'Beta' text is cutoff in Wikipedia*, describes a problem with the mobile Wikipedia settings checkboxes displaying incorrectly in Firefox OS, like so:
+A bug #[1078393][bug], with the ever so descriptive title *'Images' and 'Beta' text is cutoff in Wikipedia*, describes a problem with the mobile Wikipedia settings checkboxes displaying incorrectly in Firefox OS, like so:

 <img src="https://miketaylr.com/posts/assets/cutoff.png" style="border:1px solid #ccc; max-width: 100%;">

-A [friendly Wikimedia developer mentioned][comment] that they're using a technique to do custom checkboxes (inspired by this [blog post from a few years back][hack]), but mentioned that there's no problem with Firefox Desktop.
+A [friendly Wikimedia developer mentioned][comment] that they're using a custom technique to style checkboxes (inspired by this [blog post from a few years back][hack]), but mentioned that there's no problem with Firefox Desktop.
 He says the problem is that we're not letting the (hidden) input stretch to the declared `width` which causes the mis-alignment and overlapping of the custom-styled generated content checkbox thingy.

 OK.
 Let's check out what's going on in the user agent stylesheet for forms (that's the built-in CSS file that defines how form elements display by default) of Desktop and Firefox OS/Firefox for Android, ignoring basically everything except for `height` or `width` properties.